Dashboard Alerts - Configuration Issues

 Triggers

 Meraki devices rely on DNS to resolve dashboard URLs.
 If a device reports issues with its DNS configuration, typically the device is not receiving responses to DNS requests.
+This alert may also be phrased as "DNS is Misconfigured."

 Troubleshooting Steps

-- Take a packet capture on an upstream device to see what traffic the device is sending and receiving
+• Take a packet capture on an upstream device to see what traffic the device is sending and receiving.

 If there are no firewall rules blocking DNS traffic and there aren't issues with routing traffic, try working around the issue by changing the DNS servers to a working public resolver on the DHCP server.
 Have the Meraki devices request another IP or set the IP manually, and set the DNS servers to a known working public resolver.

-Uplink IP address in conflict with another device
+Uplink IP Address in Conflict with Another Device

 Triggers

-This means that another device in the network is also using the same IP address as the Meraki device.
+This alert means that another device in the network is also using the same IP address as the Meraki device.

 Troubleshooting Steps

-Both devices, the device showing the alert and the other device using the same IP address, will struggle to reach the internet until this problem is resolved.
+Both devices—the device showing the alert and the other device using the same IP address—will struggle to reach the internet until this problem is resolved.

-Bad IP assignment configuration
+Bad IP Assignment Configuration

 Triggers